Skip to main content

 Input Tax Adjustments Article Image showing authory Mayhar Kazi

-RIAA Barker Gillette has successfully resolved a significant tax dispute for a Pakistani subsidiary of a major US oil and gas multinational in proceedings before the Sindh High Court (SHC) in a case highlighting the complexities of Pakistan’s fragmented sales tax system.
+RIAA Barker Gillette has successfully resolved a significant tax dispute for a Pakistani subsidiary of a major US oil and gas multinational in proceedings before the Sindh High Court (SHC).
+The case highlights the complexities of Pakistan’s fragmented sales tax system.

 In Pakistan’s tax framework, which the World Bank identifies as “one of the only federated states where the GST base remains fragmented,” sales tax on goods falls under federal jurisdiction, while sales tax on services is administered by provincial authorities.
 The system is designed to function as a value-added tax regime where businesses can claim input tax adjustments regardless of whether the tax was paid to federal or provincial authorities.